Helping Children and Adolescents Cope with Violence and Disasters: What Community Members Can Do

 - Say people suffered because they deserved it

 - Make promises that you can’t keep such as “you will go home soon.”

-Some children will have prolonged problems after a traumatic event.
+Some children will have prolonged mental health problems after a traumatic event.
 These may include grief, depression, anxiety, and post-traumatic stress disorder (PTSD).
 Some trauma survivors get better with some support.
 Others may need prolonged care by a mental health professional.
-If, after a month in a safe environment children are not able to perform their normal routines or new behavioral and emotional problems develop, then consider contacting a health professional.
+If after a month in a safe environment, children are not able to perform their normal routines or new behavioral or emotional problems develop, then contact a health professional.